rosafilgueira/MappingChange-Paper-ISWC2025/content/introduction.md

   <div style="flex: 1; text-align: center;">
     <img src="images/1884-gazetteer-page.jpg" alt="First page of the 1884 Ordnance Gazetteer of Scotland" style="max-width: 200px; height: auto; border: 1px solid #ccc;">
     <p style="font-size: 0.9em;">
       <strong>Figure 1 (right):</strong> Opening entries of the 1884 <em>Ordnance Gazetteer of Scotland</em>.
 This edition presents clearer structure, with entries formatted in title case and followed by commas.
 Page headers consit of the first and last name page's places, both in uppercase.
-Furthermore, it introduces long articles with historical digressions and cross-references necessitating more refined prompting strategies for accurate segmentation.
+Furthermore, it introduces long articles with historical digressions and cross-references necessitating more refined prompting strategies for segmentation.
     </p>
   </div>
 </div>